jbush001/NyuziProcessor/README.md

 <img src="https://github.com/jbush001/NyuziProcessor/wiki/teapot-icon.png">

 Nyuzi is a GPGPU processor core implemented in SystemVerilog.
-The project includes a C++ toolchain based on LLVM, which generates code for its custom instruction set, as well as a functional simulator, software libraries, and verification tests.
+The project includes a C++ toolchain based on LLVM, a functional simulator, software libraries,and verification tests.
 With a modern, pipelined design, it is useful as a platform for microarchitecture experimentation, performance analysis, and parallel software development.

 License: GPLv2/LGPLv2.
 Documentation: https://github.com/jbush001/NyuziProcessor/wiki